-4.2.6.
+4.2.7.
 Clustering mechanisms

-From Run C1, shown in figure 12(b), we see that the spectra for $St{\rm int}=0.09$ and 0.9 are very similar.
+From Run C1, shown in figure 12(b), we see that the spectra for $St{int} = 0.09$ and 0.9 are very similar.
 This may be an indication of a non-monotonic behaviour of the spectral evolution with Stokes number.
 In order to investigate this further, we perform a new simulation that is identical to Run C1 except that we now include many more closely spaced particle sizes (Stokes numbers).
-The spectra for some of these Stokes numbers are shown in the left-hand panel of figure 14.
-From this we see that the spectral power increases from $St{\rm int}=0.018$ up until $St{\rm int}=0.3$, before it decreases again as we move towards $St{\rm int}=1.5$.
+The spectra for some of these Stokes numbers are shown in the figure 14(a).
+From this we see that the spectral power increases from $St{int} = 0.018$ up until $St{int} = 0.3$, before it decreases again as we move towards $St{int} = 1.5$.
 Finally, a clear increase is seen for larger Stokes numbers.
-In the right-hand panel of figure 14 we plot the power for five different wavenumbers as a function of the particle Stokes number in order to see this non-monotonic behaviour more clearly.
-Here we see that, for all wavenumbers shown, the power spectra attain two distinct maxima: the first is around $St{\rm int}=0.3$, while the other is found between $St{\rm int}=10$ and 30.
+In figure 14(b) we plot the power for five different wavenumbers as a function of the particle Stokes number in order to see this non-monotonic behaviour more clearly.
+Here we see that, for all wavenumbers shown, the power spectra attain two distinct maxima: the first is around $St{int} = 0.3$, while the other is found between $St{int} = 10$ and 30.
 It is not immediately clear what is causing this non-monotonic behaviour, but we argue here that it is due to a change in the relative importance between two different particle clustering mechanisms.
-Since compressive forcing was used for this run, the two competing mechanisms are most likely (i) the shock-collision mechanism, as described in Section 4.1.2, and (ii) the classical Maxey-Riley clustering mechanism.
+Since compressive forcing was used for this run, the two competing mechanisms are most likely (i) the shock-clustering mechanism, as described in § 4.1.2, and (ii) the classical Maxey-Riley clustering mechanism.